-- Nature of financial instruments (i.e. trade receivables, other receivables and deposits are each assessed as a separate group);

 - Past-due status;

 - Nature, size and industry of debtors; and

 - External credit ratings where available.

 The grouping is regularly reviewed by the management of the Group to ensure the constituents of each group continue to share similar credit risk characteristics.